nautobot/nautobot/.github/ISSUE_TEMPLATE.md

 [ ] Feature request <!-- An enhancement of existing functionality -->
 [ ] Bug report      <!-- Unexpected or erroneous behavior -->
 [ ] Documentation   <!-- A modification to the documentation -->
+[ ] Housekeeping    <!-- Changes pertaining to the codebase itself -->

 <!--
     Please describe the environment in which you are running NetBox.
 (Be sure